-The influenza activity level in Manitoba overall is low.
-Only two influenza patients were confirmed by lab in last two weeks.
-There is a low ILI activity in the province and it is slowly increasing.
-Respiratory syncytial virus (RSV) continues to be the most commonly detected virus in last two weeks, accounting for over 50% of all respiratory detections.
+The seasonal influenza activity level in Manitoba overall is low.
+Only three influenza patients were confirmed by lab in last two weeks.
+ILI activity in the province has been low according to some indicators.
+However, visits to Emergency Department due to ILI have been increasing.
+Respiratory syncytial virus (RSV) continues to be the most commonly detected virus in